gavinlyonsrepo/pic_16F18346_projects/projects/ST7735/README.md

 **Fonts**

-Font one is included by default to include other font files see USER OPTION 3 FONT  at start of header file.
+Font one is included by default to include other font files see USER OPTION 3 FONT  at start of font header file.

 Five fonts available :